friggframework/frigg/api-module-library/helpscout/README.md

 Please ensure your Help Scout app includes `http://localhost:3000/redirect` as a Redirection URL.

 Ready!
-You should now be able to run tests: `npm run tests`.
+You should now be able to run tests:
+1. `cd api-module-library/helpscout`
+2. `npm run tests`.